zukunft/zukunft.com/docs/llm/pending.md

 Two url styles on one page, visible in the new snapshot: list() emits m=verb_edit / m=verb_add (code ids, via html_base::list()'s url_back) while the migrated dsp_list() button emits m=6 (view id).
 Same page, same action, two conventions — the html_base::list() side has not been through the #247 migration yet.
 My architecture.md section pins the wrong parameter order.
 It writes add_obj($obj, $allow_duplicates, $msg), which matches ListOfIdObjects and sandbox_list_named but not the new type_list::add_obj($obj, $msg, $allow_duplicates).
 The new order is the one the rules actually require (a user_message parameter must be required, so it cannot follow an optional one) — the two older siblings still have Message $msg = new Message().
 The doc should either not name an order or say the new one is the target. type_list::get() now has a false alarm.
 It logs log_err('probably ... are duplicate code_id') whenever count($this->hash) != count($this->lst) — which is exactly the state a legitimately duplicated list is in, since hash is keyed by code_id.
-It only fires if someone calls get() on such a list, but the check contradicts the feature just added.
+It only fires if someone calls get() on such a list, but the check contradicts the feature just added. url_back() lost its docblock (html_base.php:730-760). base_url_clean() was inserted between the existing /** … @return string the created url */ block and function url_back(, so that block now documents the private helper (which has its own docblock right below it) and url_back() is undocumented.
+Moving base_url_clean() above the docblock fixes it. sort_by_name()'s docblock is now false (type_list.php:403).
+It justifies returning a copy with "because get() maps the position in the hash to the position in the list" — but get() no longer does that, it was changed in this same diff.
+Returning a copy is still right (a preloaded type list is shared for the whole request and must not be reordered under other holders), but the stated reason has to be the new one. text_h4() breaks the pattern of its siblings. text_h1/2/3 pass the matching level as the non-bootstrap tag (H2,H1 / H4,H2 / H5,H3); text_h4 passes self::H6, self::H3, so with UI_USE_BOOTSTRAP = false an h4 renders as <h3>.
+Invisible today because bootstrap is on — the snapshot correctly shows <h6>.
+The snapshot does not actually exercise sort_by_impact().
+Every verb from load_dummy() has impact 0.0, so the short and more versions fall through to the name tie-break and render alphabetically — identical to what sort_by_name() would produce.
+The new sort is unproven by the committed test; a fixture with distinct impacts (or an assert on sort_by_impact() directly) would close that.
+$url_arr is unused in both verb_list_ui_tests.php:64 and word_list_ui_tests.php:57.
+Nothing on either page takes one. word_list_ui_tests.php / word_list.html are unrelated to this change.
+The only effect is that the three stylesheet hrefs became absolute (http://localhost/…) because $base_url, $lan were added to its html_page_test call.
+Fine in itself, but it is a separate concern riding along — worth a glance that you want it in this commit.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.